 “I’m all right, but it’s awful lonesome back here sometimes—even with Dellis around.
 One day a guy’s got a family, next day everybody’s gone.
-That’s the god’s honest truth about it.
+That’s the god’s honest truth.
 But you don’t sound so hot yourself…”

-“I’m fine, just getting things together—a guy’s gotta do what a guy’s gotta do, understand?”
+“I’m fine, just getting things together—a guy’s gotta do what a guy’s gotta do, right?”